-- Initial submissions Application for Initial Review (submitted by investigator), any relevant appendices, any relevant grant applications; the protocol; sponsor or DHHS approved protocol (if one exists), the DHHS approved sample consent (if one exists), the Investigator's Brochure (when one exists); the sample informed consent document (when one exists); the complete consent document , recruitment materials (if available), any supporting documents and any other protocol related documents (including, if applicable, a summary of findings from nonclinical studies that potentially have clinical significance and from clinical trials that are relevant to the trial.) - Continuing review submissions the primary reviewer will receive the following: - the continuing review report, - o the last approved consent, - the complete protocol, protocol summary or application containing the relevant information necessary to determine whether the proposed research continues to fulfill the criteria for approval.
-Investigator brochure (if one exists), all protocol modifications reviewed during the current continuing review timeframe, all adverse events reviewed during the current continuing review timeframe, all protocol deviations reviewed during the current continuing review timeframe.

-• Modifications - the primary reviewer will receive a copy of all items being modified, and an application for a modification of approved human research.
+- Initial submissions Application for Initial Review (submitted by investigator), any relevant appendices, any relevant grant applications; the protocol; sponsor or DHHS approved protocol (if one exists), the DHHS approved sample consent (if one exists), the Investigator's Brochure (when one exists); the sample informed consent document (when one exists); the complete consent document, recruitment materials (if available), any supporting documents and any other protocol related documents - Continuing review submissions the primary reviewer will receive the following: - the continuing review report, - o the last approved consent, - o the complete protocol, protocol summary or application containing the relevant information necessary to determine whether the proposed research continues to fulfill the criteria for approval.
+Investigator brochure (if one exists), all protocol modifications reviewed during the current continuing review timeframe, all adverse events reviewed during the current continuing review timeframe, all protocol deviations reviewed during the current continuing review time frame. - Modifications the primary reviewer will receive a copy of all items being modified, and an application for a modification of approved human research.